christinemurr/ex-libris-primo-api-searching/README.md

 # ex-libris-primo-api-searching
-These functions assist searching the Ex Libris Primo Search API
+These functions assist searching the Ex Libris Primo Search API.
+They also incorporate the WorldCat Search API to verify bibliographic information.